 Liver spots and age-related darkening can occur naturally over time.
 Most likely, commonly attributed to sun damage.
 These types of spots are very common and most everyone will experience them.

 You will most commonly find affected areas on the hands and face.
 And of course, on any part of the body which experiences significant exposure to the sun on a regular basis.

 It’s important to understand that hormonal changes can also cause hyperpigmentation.
 Typically, due to the overproduction of melanin and/or imbalances of estrogen and progesterone.

-For example, during pregnancy, it’s common for women to see darkening of the skin in places.
+For example, during pregnancy, it’s common for women to see a darkening of the skin in places.
 This occurs due to hormonal changes.
 While these dark spots are mostly harmless, it’s always a good idea to check them with your physician.

-There are other forms of hyperpigmentation which can simply occur from damage to the skin via external factors, or even genetics.
+There are other forms of hyperpigmentation that can simply occur from damage to the skin via external factors, or even genetics.
 It is possible for damage to the skin to occur after surgery as well.
 And people with freckles may experience hyperpigmentation more frequently than others.

 Moreover, as you might know, freckles are an inherited characteristic from one of the parents.
 Recently, freckles have become a fashion statement and many actually get freckle tattoos or use makeup to draw them on their faces.

 In addition, people with acne may also experience permanent facial scarring or darkening.
 Fortunately, treatments do work to lighten this scarring and reduce discoloration.